tramlinehq/docs/changelog/source/september-8-2023.md

 ![](../../static/img/changelog/backmerge-failure.png)

 Tramline generally still recommends an "almost trunk" strategy – wherein one cherry-picks commits from the working branch **to** the release branch.
-This of course, has many adoption constraints and isn't always organizationally feasible.
+But this of course, has many adoption constraints and isn't always organizationally feasible.

 ### Prepare an upcoming release

 You can now start ramping up a new release before your current release finishes.
-This allows you to cut back on the additional time spent waiting for a full phased rollout to complete in the ongoing release and start stabalizing new features on the working branch.
+This allows you to cut back on the additional time spent waiting for a full phased rollout to complete in the current release and start stabalizing new features on the working branch.

 ![](../../static/img/changelog/upcoming-release.png)

-This feature is available when you have a multi-step train (RC and production both) and you have phased rollouts enabled on your production step.
+This feature is available when you have a multi-step train (RC and production both) and you have a production channel in your release step.

 <details open>
 <summary>Improvements and Fixes</summary>

-- The build queue commits are reverse chronologically order
+- The build queue commits are reverse chronologically ordered
 - We now have formatted and mobile-friendly emails
 - Build notes sent on TestFlight are size-truncated to the App Store limit
 - You can edit release schedules as long as there isn't an active ongoing release